robgibbons/unchained/README.md

 Generator methods can leverage middleware, models, and can be defined just like normal modules.
 You can create them inside **/views**, **/models** and **/middleware**, but I recommend storing helpers together in the **index.js** of their respective folders (I've included a few as an example).
 You can build up a collection of reusable helpers, avoiding further need to create explicit modules for everything.
 ### Bare-Metal Express

 You can easily define global middleware in your urls.js.
 But you always have the option to configure your Express app directly, within **config.js**.
-Config.js is a callback function which exposes the Express instance used under the hood of Unchained.
+Config.js is a setup function which exposes the Express instance used under the hood of Unchained.

 ```javascript